deuscode/PowerShell-Docs/reference/3.0/Microsoft.PowerShell.Utility/Invoke-RestMethod.md

 Specifies the headers of the web request.
 Enter a hash table or dictionary.

-To set UserAgent headers, use the UserAgent parameter.
+To set UserAgent headers, use the `-UserAgent` parameter.
 You cannot use this parameter to specify UserAgent or cookie headers.

 ```yaml